 Yes, because case study videos can be built to become multiple assets.

-Most case study videos underperform not because the story is bad — but because the story wasn’t structured around a buying decision.
-And as an investment, it doesn’t go as far as it can with multiple assets being built around the case study.
+Most case study videos underperform not because the story is bad, but because the story was not structured around a buying decision.

-At Fantestimonial we start with your marketing strategy, and sales funnel, identify the specific objection your case study needs to overcome, then build the narrative around removing that barrier.
+So we start with the business, not the camera.
+We look at your marketing and your sales conversations, identify the specific objection the case study needs to overcome, then build the narrative around removing that barrier.

 TierONE Capital is a financial business servicing high net worth individuals and property developers.
 They had very little know-how to get videos done, neither did they know how to shape a story that would resonate with their developer clients.